omnitex/dhara/NOTES.md

 journal.c: dhara_journal_init: choosing ppc based on log2 of page size and log2 of ppb (pages per  erase block). choose_ppc "calculate checkpoint period"

 choose_ppc(log2_page_sie, max) ~ (log2_page_size, log2_ppb)
+! journal.c: choose_ppc(): ppc as a maximum number of metadata "blocks" that can fit (with header&cokie) in one page

 trace_path() somehow reconstructs something from the journal? but is the journal